NieLamu/NieLamu.github.io/source/_posts/2019-02-14-Build-blog-with-GitHub-Pages-and-Hexo.md

 ---
-title: Build blog with GitHub Pages and Hexo
+title: Build Blog with GitHub Pages and Hexo
-banner_img: /img/GitHub%20Pages.png
 categories:
-  - default
+  - [Programming]
 tags:
   - GitHub
   - Hexo
 date: 2019-02-14 00:53:27
+banner_img: /img/GitHub%20Pages.png
 ---

 It's a fully procedure on how to build a static blog with GitHub Pages and Hexo.